Leadership Communication Skills

 Setting the Tone

-The most important aspect of leadership can often be to set the tone.
+The most important aspect of leadership can often be to set the tone and use mindful communication.
 A positive, upbeat leader with a can-do attitude is more likely to gain followers than someone who delivers consistently negative messages.
 Even when things are bad, a leader with good communication skills will be able to reframe the issues in such a way as to maintain a loyal following.

 For example, in terms of the lay-offs, it should be made clear that these short-term losses are being made in favor of long-term gains.